 • Peel the chickpeas.
 If you want to go the extra mile and get the smoothest, creamiest hummus, peel the chickpeas first.
 All it takes is a little pinch or rub to remove the skins.
 I actually love this process and find it kind of therapeutic.

 • The ice water is essential.
-It only takes a few minutes to get ice cold water, so don’t skip it.
+It only takes a few minutes to get ice-cold water, so don’t skip it.
 Just stick a glass of water with ice into your freezer for 15 minutes, then remove the ice and use the water.
 It helps the ingredients and tahini meld together and gives the hummus that incredibly fluffy and light texture.

 • Add the tahini, oil, and water slowly.
 Always slowly pour these ingredients into your food processor.
 This allows them to properly incorporate into the hummus.
 It’s worth going a little slower to make the best hummus.

-How to Use Hummus
+Ways to Serve Hummus

-• Add it to sandwiches and wraps
+• Add it to sandwiches and wraps, or spread it onto a falafel burger

-• Serve it with pita chips
+• Serve with bread, crackers, or veggie chips

 How to Store

+• Refrigerate.
 Transfer hummus to an airtight storage container and refrigerate for up to a week.

+• Can I freeze hummus?
 Yes, you can freeze homemade hummus!
 Place it in an airtight storage container and freeze for up to 3 months.
 Let it thaw in the refrigerator, then serve.

 Enjoy friends!
 If you make this homemade hummus recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!

-A bowl of hummus topped with chickpeas.
+A bowl of homemade hummus, topped with chickpeas and surrounded by pita chips.

-Hummus
+Homemade Hummus

-5 (from 22 ratings)
+5 (from 23 ratings)

 Ingredients